By baking baking soda, you can make springy, chewy, alkaline noodles or ramen noodles at home.

 Everyone loves ramen noodles.
 We also know that those little beloved packets at the store... aren't so good for you.

 By adding baked baking soda to the dough, you get a classic, chewy ramen noodle with an authentic 'bite' and flavor.

-All purpose flour or bread flour work just fine (I use all purpose), just make sure you're using a wheat flour when making homemade ramen noodles.
+All-purpose flour works perfectly.
+Just make sure you're using wheat flour when making homemade ramen noodles.

 The baking soda is just your typical run of the mill baking soda, any brand will do.
 When it gets baked is where the magic happens.

 Baked Baking Soda

-Sprinkle baking soda over a baking sheet lined with foil or parchment paper.
-No need to measure it, just sprinkle a thin layer.
+Sprinkle a thin layer of baking soda over a baking sheet lined with paper.

 Bake the baking soda for about an hour, undisturbed.